William de Warenne (justice): Marriage and family

 Warenne offered King John 500 marks for licence to marry Melisent, the widow of Richard de Montfichet and mother of Richard de Montfichet, lord of the manor of Stansted in Essex.
 Warenne's only surviving child and sole-heiress was his daughter, Beatrice, whom he married to Doun Bardolf, the holder of a one-half moiety of the feudal barony of Shelford in Nottinghamshire.
 Beatrice married secondly Ralph, and thirdly Hubert de Burgh.
 Beatrice had a son, William Bardolf, by her first marriage, who became the eventual heir of his maternal grandfather.
 Bardolf's rights to the barony were controlled by Beatrice's third husband, who did not relinquish them until his death in 1243.

 Death and legacy

 Warenne died in 1209 and was buried in St Mary Overy Priory (now Southwark Cathedral) in Southwark, Surrey.
 Warenne also founded Wormegay Priory, Norfolk, a house of Augustinian monks.
-He also gave gifts to the priory of St Mary Overy, to Carrow Abbey where one of his sisters was a nun, and to Lewes Priory, where his father had become a monk shortly before his death.
+He gave gifts to the priory of St Mary Overy, to Carrow Abbey where one of his sisters was a nun, and to Lewes Priory, where his father had become a monk shortly before his death.